apache/parquet-format/Encryption.md

 access to encryption keys.

 Parquet is not limited to a single KMS, key generation/wrapping method, or authorization service.
-Instead, Parquet provides a developer with a simple interface (key_metadata byte array, and a key retrieval callback) that can be utilized for implementation of any key management scheme.
+Instead, Parquet provides a developer with a simple interface that can be utilized for implementation of any key management scheme.
+For each column or footer key, a file writing code can pass an arbitrary `key_metadata` byte array that will be stored in the file.
+A file reading code can pass a key retrieval callback, that will invoked on the key_metadata byte array in order to recover the encryption (or signature) key.
 For example, the key_metadata can keep a serialized

    * String ID of a Data encryption key (for direct key retrieval from a KMS).
    * Wrapped Data key, and string ID of a Master key.
 The Data key is generated randomly and